top of page

 FBC Confession We are a community of believers, united in Christ, who are devoted to proclaiming and obeying the word of God.
 Covenant Community We are not a loosely affiliated group of believers.
 Rather, we are a community of believers who renew our covenant together every month.
 We do this to remember that we are devoted to one another.
 The Bible teaches that Church Membership is not something to be taken lightly.
 Therefore, our church members covenant together to live towards one another in a particular way.
 Our covenant is not meant to be a list of do's and don'ts.
 Instead it is meant to outline what we mean when we say we that belong to FBC Fortuna.
 FBC Covenant Having, as we trust, been brought by divine grace to repent and believe in the Lord Jesus Christ and to give up ourselves to him, and having been baptized upon our profession of faith, in the name of the Father and of the Son and the Holy Spirit, we do now, relying on His gracious aid, solemnly and joyfully renew our covenant with one another.
 Therefore, We are devoted to the apostle’s teachings’ and the fellowship, to the breaking of bread and the prayers.
 We are devoted to loving one another.
 We are devoted to joyfully serving one another.
 We are devoted to praying for one another.
 We are devoted to a humility that considers each other better than ourselves.
 We are devoted to greeting one another warmly and lovingly.
 We are devoted to encouraging one another.
 We are devoted to killing sin, in all forms, by embracing confession, repentance, and forgiveness.
 We are devoted to the public reading of Scripture, to exhortation, to teaching, and to singing.
 We are devoted to supporting those who are devoted to the ministry of word and prayer, and [we are devoted to supporting] the spread of the gospel.
 We are devoted to supporting those who are poor.
 We are devoted to discipling one another.
 Above all we are devoted to obeying the commands of Jesus Christ.
 If we are ever moved from this place, we are also devoted to uniting with some other church where we can continue in the spirit of this covenant.
 May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with us all.
 Amen.
 Corporate Worship Our times of corporate worship are centered on the exaltation of the Living God, through the proclamation of the Gospel of Jesus Christ in the power of the Holy Spirit.
 This includes preaching and teaching the word of God, singing, prayer, giving, baptism, communion (Lord’s Supper), and times of confession.
 Regular attendance to the Sunday morning gathering is integral to being a part of FBC Fortuna.
 All ages join together to worship.
 Small noises are a part of raising godly children.
 Find peace knowing we are pleased to have children with us to worship the living God.
 And pray diligently for those who are raising their children how to still their bottoms and their souls to hear the word of God.
 Learn More.
 Elder-led Congregationalism The New Testament teaches that Christ is the Head of the Church (the Chief Shepherd) and that every church is comprised of Believers who are to be equipped for the work of the ministry by Elders and the church is to be assisted by Deacons in various ministries.
 Our church government could be described as Elder-led congregationalism.
 Learn More.
 Men, Women, and The Image of God It is our belief that both male and female are created in the image of God (Gen 1:27).
 Therefore, both men and women reflect this image.
 However, it was Adam who was created first and woman who was created from Adam to be his helpmate.
 Therefore, we also believe in male headship.
 Meaning, men are inherently created and designed to lead from creation, not as a result of sin.
 This informs us that even though both men and women bear the image of God they are still inherently different (roles and forms).
 These differences should never be seen as deficiencies of being male or female.
 Rather, these differences should always be seen as complementing each other in life, singleness, marriage, family, and especially within the church.
 A man is most manly when he reflects the character of Christ (godliness).
 And a woman is most womanly when she reflects the church (godliness).
 Families, Children, and Singles (Unmarried) It is our conviction that parents are the ones primarily responsible for evangelizing and discipling their children.
 That is why we encourage family members of all ages to join us to worship together on Sunday mornings.
 Worship and other classes are places where children being present are not a problem but are encouraged to attend.
 This means we expect an appropriate level of distractions as Dad and Mom are discipl ing their children to participate in community life.
 Any age-specific activities are always a supplement to what Dad and Mom are called to do at home.
 Although we believe marriage is God’s normal order, we also believe that being single is not a second-class status in the body of Christ.
 This means that a single person (never married, widowed, or divorced) is just as valuable to the FBC Fortuna community as a married couple is.
 Further, we strive to lift up and support those households that may have experienced great loss or brokenness (divorce, single parent, guardianship, death).
 Young and Old, Jew and Gentile We love the young and the old.
 The Kingdom of God is represented by both youthful zeal and aged-tested wisdom.
 The older are called to teach the younger.
 While the younger are called to care for the older.
 We raise our young to respect and honor the aged and we expect our more seasoned saints to rejoice in the presence of the young.
 We love both Jew and Gentile.
 The Kingdom of Heaven will be represented by all tribes, tongues, nations, and peoples.
 The Jews were chosen.
 The Gentiles were welcomed.
 We treat all people as created in the image of God and we prioritize the culture of the Kingdom over any culture of this world.
 We do not cater to any age or other demographic.
 Instead, we care for all in obedience to the gospel of Jesus Christ.
 A Giving Church Sacrificial giving is part of being obedient to Jesus Christ.
 Being faithful stewards is not optional.
 Our church has an obligation to provide materially for those who labor in preaching and teaching, to support the needs of the poor among us, to care for those in need around us, and to give for the spread of the gospel.
 In our context we have also found that having a building assists us in our ministry endeavors.
 Therefore, we have the further responsibility of stewarding our building.
 For the FBC family, sacrificial giving and faithful stewardship includes regular giving for the support of our Elder(s), the support of FBC ministries, and the responsibilities of owning a building.
 It also includes spontaneous giving as God leads each of us to give sacrificially in our daily lives.
 Becoming a Member If you would like to become a member of FBC Fortuna please plan to attend am FBC Discovery Class.
 This six-week class is offered twice each year (Winter and Summer) at 9:45 AM on Sundays.
 If you would like to attend the next class please talk to an Elder.

-• Worship | First Baptist Church Fortuna
+• Classical Christian Education | First Baptist Church Fortuna

 bottom of page